 Knuckle push-ups, although not much different, do look cooler compared to the regular push-ups.

-A lot of people have been asking me why they seem more difficult when the transition to them.
-It is an interesting question as on first look they do not look too much different, right?
+A lot of people have been asking me why they seem more difficult.
+It is an interesting question as at first glance, they do look very similar.
 But there is definitely something special about them

 Now let’s take a more in-depth look at what exactly makes them so different and whether or not knuckle push-ups are worth your while.